The Breach Reporting Dillema

 Personally, I think it’s a bit of both, and we’re many years away from any accurate statistics for a few reasons:

 - Breaches are underreported.
 As shown in the TJX case, not every company performs a breach notification (TJX reported, other organizations did not).
-I know of a case where a payment processor was compromised, records lost for some financial services firms that ran through them, and only 1 of 3-4 companies involved performed any breach notification.
-Let’s be clear: they absolutely knew they had a legal requirement to report and that their customer information was breached, but they didn’t.
+I know of a case where a payment processor was compromised, records lost for some financial services firms that ran through them, and only 1 of 3-4 of the companies involved performed their breach notification.
+Let’s be clear, they absolutely knew they had a legal requirement to report and that their customer information was breached, and they didn’t.

 - Breaches are underdetected.
 I picked on some of the other companies fleeced along with TJX that later failed to report, but it’s reasonable that at least some of them never knew they were breached.
 I’d say less than 10% of companies with PII even have the means to detect a breach.